-Legal citation is rather unique.
+Legal citation is unique.
 The part of a legal citation that indicates where something is published typically includes the following elements:

 Volume or Title number